pluralsh/polly/docs/liquid-filters.md

 _Implementation_: `github.com/Masterminds/sprig/v3.mustSlice`

 ##  `mustToDate`
 Converts a string to a date.
-The first argument is the date layout and the second is the date string.
 If the string can’t be converted it returns the zero value.
-Like other `must` functions instead of panicking when there is a problem it will return an error to the template engine.
+It will return an error to the template engine if there is a problem.

+_Parameters_:

+- Date layout

+- Date string

 _Implementation_: `github.com/Masterminds/sprig/v3.mustToDate`

 ##  `mustToJson`